 While you shouldn't start uncovering your mirrors and staring into reflective surfaces, you should try to see what you are capable of doing so that you can begin to deal with the phobia.
 What little you can do, try to fit it into your day so that you become a little less scared of mirrors as you go along.
 It may be difficult, at first; but the more you expose yourself to reflective surfaces in non-threatening circumstances, the better your chance of overcoming your phobia.

 Treat Other Symptoms As Well

-If you're looking for a therapist, it's important to look at the options are around you.
-There are plenty of different therapists out there, but it can sometimes be difficult to find someone you like that's also available in your area, which is why BetterHelp is a great option.
-It's a service that helps you connect with therapists and other mental health professionals without ever having to leave the comfort of your own home.
-You'll never have to visit a therapist in person again, because you can have all your sessions right online with anyone you feel comfortable with.
+It can sometimes be difficult to find someone you connect with who is also available in your area, which is why BetterHelp is a great option.
+Online therapy through BetterHelp allows you to connect with a therapist without ever having to leave the comfort of your own home.
+A qualified mental health professional knows how to help you address complex feelings related to a phobia.
 Read below for some reviews of BetterHelp counselors, from people experiencing similar issues.

 “Joyce is a fantastic therapist!
 My anxiety is a lot better, and I have less fear examining the issues that bother me.
 She has allowed me to pause and reflect, and really get to the bottom of some issues that have kept me going in circles for a long time.
 I like her approach, because it doesn't feel like a formula, it's about learning to know yourself better.
 Thank you Joyce!
 My life is changing, and I am finding my voice because of you!”